-****For information on the Wellington Spatial Plan consultation, please see our Submissions and Reports page.
+****For information on the Wellington City Council’s review of the District Plan, please see our Submissions and Reports page.

 Cyclopedia of New Zealand